banner-image

 The Procedure

 A brachioplasty procedure is performed under general anesthesia.
 Each surgery is individualized, taking into account the amount of extra skin and fat present, as well as your goals.
 If there is only a small amount of extra skin needing improvement on the upper arms, a small opening may benefit you best.
 If you have a larger amount of excess skin, then the Inner Arm Incision may be required.
-Depending upon the amount of fatty tissue present, an upper arm lift is frequently combined with liposuction to allow the removal of more fat and provide even more dramatic results.
+Depending upon the amount of fatty tissue present, an upper arm lift is frequently combined with liposuction.
+The liposuction procedure uses a thin tube to remove more fat and provide even more dramatic results.
 Also, if there is excess tissue on the chest wall, the cut can be extended to address this area as well.
 Your exact surgical procedure will be discussed at length during your consultation.

 During your cosmetic surgery, extra skin and fat are removed and the skin is redraped over the muscles.
 The arm lift incisions are meticulously closed with absorbable sutures so there are no stitches to remove after surgery.
 Patients with minimal concerns can undergo a short scar brachioplasty– a simplified version of the reputable outpatient procedure.